 The Windows Dev Center dashboard lets you manage and submit all of your apps for Windows devices in one place.

-When you create a create a submission for your app (for the first time or as an update), you can upload app packages for any supported operating system, and the Store will automatically offer customers the package that will work best for them.
-You can use the same Store listings and artwork for all of the operating systems your app supports, or you can customize the Store listing for specific OS versions.
+When you create a submission for your app (for the first time or as an update), you can upload app packages for any supported OS version, and the Store will automatically offer customers the package that will work best for them.

-The Dev Center dashboard also offers capabilities for app management and configuring services, reviewing analytic data, payout reporting, promotion and customer engagement, beta testing, distributing LOB apps to enterprises, and much more.
+The Windows Dev Center dashboard also offers capabilities for adding multiple usersapp management and configuring services, reviewing analytic data, payout reporting, promoting your apps, engaging with your customers, beta testing, distributing LOB apps to enterprises, and much more.